josh-endries/php-mvc/README.md

 * Controller
 	* BaseController implements the basic functionality of a Controller but returns an instance of EmptyView.
 * View
 	* ReusableView implements a view that can be used multiple times in the same context (e.g.: page).
+For example, a series of contact forms for different types of addresses.
 	* SingularView implements a view that can be used only once in the same context (e.g.: page).
-FOr example, a series of contact forms for different types of addresses.

 There is no base class for the Model component.